Spacer

 "The best aspects of my residency were the intellectually stimulating academic environment, meaningful engagement with faculty and interdisciplinary scholars, and access to high-quality research resources.
 The opportunity to explore practical applications of AI in higher education significantly enriched my study and broadened my perspective.
 Equally valuable were the collaborative discussions and networking opportunities, which fostered new ideas and potential partnerships.
 Overall, the residency provided a highly supportive and inspiring setting that advanced both my research and professional development."

-Washington Okeya, Spring 2026 Obermann International Fellow
+Washington Okeyo, Spring 2026 Obermann International Fellow

 Funding distribution chart